jleape/HyperionTransit/README.md

 * **Emme Assignment** - txt file of standard output from Emme containing the results of a transit assignment simulation.
 The transit line IDs in this file must be associated with GTFS route_id in the **Route Data** file.

-* **GeoJSON Routes** - geojson file of routes found in the GTFS feed created using [gtfs2geojson python script](https://github.com/vipassana/geojsontools)
+* **GeoJSON Routes** - geojson file of routes found in the GTFS feed, which can be created using [gtfs2geojson python script](https://github.com/vipassana/geojsontools)

-* **GeoJSON Stops** - geojson file of stops found in the GTFS feed created using [gtfs2geojson python script](https://github.com/vipassana/geojsontools)
+* **GeoJSON Stops** - geojson file of stops found in the GTFS feed, which can be created using [gtfs2geojson python script](https://github.com/vipassana/geojsontools)

 * **Transit Demand Matrix** - csv file of transit demand between stations found in **Station Inventory**.
 The table must have the following columns: